jclane/beginner-project-solutions/README.md

 How many rabbits and how many chickens do we have?

 Hint:
 Use for loop to iterate all possible solutions.
+Learn about for loop [here](https://www.scaler.com/topics/python/for-loop-in-python/).

 ### FLAMES Game